geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_Lab_Environment.md

 ### Task 4 – Prepare for Microsoft Azure Active Directory

 Azure Active Directory is needed to perform several configuration steps when installing Microsoft 365.
-To access Azure Active Directory, you must first prepare for it by performing the following tasks: installing the Microsoft Online Services Sign-In Assistant (MOS SIA) and installing the Windows Azure Active Directory PowerShell Module.
+To access Azure Active Directory, you must first prepare for it by performing the following tasks: installing the Microsoft Online Services Sign-In Assistant and installing the Windows Azure Active Directory PowerShell Module.

-The Microsoft Online Services Sign-In Assistant provides end-user sign-in capabilities to Microsoft Online Services, such as Office 365.
+	- The Microsoft Online Services Sign-In Assistant (MOS SIA) provides end-user sign-in capabilities to Microsoft Online Services, such as Office 365.
 The MOS SIA installs client components that allow applications, such as Microsoft Outlook and the Windows Azure Active Directory PowerShell Module, to authenticate to Microsoft Online Services.
-The MOS SIA can also provide an improved sign-in experience, such that end-users can access Microsoft Online Services without having to re-enter their credentials.
+The MOS SIA can also provide an improved sign-in experience, where end-users can access Microsoft Online Services without having to re-enter their credentials.

-To prepare for Azure Active Directory, you must first download and install the Microsoft Online Services Sign-In Assistant, and then you must install the Windows Azure Active Directory PowerShell Module.
+	- To prepare for Azure Active Directory, you must first download and install the Microsoft Online Services Sign-In Assistant, and then you must install the Windows Azure Active Directory PowerShell Module.

-1. On the LON-DC1 VM, in Internet Explorer, open a new tab and then enter the following URL in the address bar: **https://aka.ms/AA6zxrs**   <br/>
+1. On the LON-DC1 VM, you must navigate to the **Microsoft Download Center** to download the **Microsoft Online Services Sign-In Assistant for IT Professionals RTW** wizard. <br/>

-    ‎This will take you to the **Microsoft Download Center** for the **Microsoft Online Services Sign-In Assistant for IT Professionals RTW.**
+	To do so, open a new tab in Internet Explorer and then enter the following URL in the address bar: **https://aka.ms/AA6zxrs**

-2. Scroll down to the **Microsoft Online Services Sign-In Assistant for IT Professionals RTW** section, leave **English** as the Language, and then select **Download**.
+2. On this **Download Center** page, scroll down to the **Microsoft Online Services Sign-In Assistant for IT Professionals RTW** section, leave **English** as the selected language and then select the **Download** button.

-3. In the **Choose the download that you want** window, select the **msoidcli_64bit.msi** check box and then select **Next**.
+3. In the **Choose the download you want** window, select the **msoidcli_64bit.msi** check box and then select **Next**.

 4. If a notification bar appears at the bottom of the page indicating that Internet Explorer blocked a pop-up from www.microsoft.com, select **Allow once**.